gecio/gecio.github.io/docs/_imke/accessmanagement/connectingtoacluster/index.en.md

 ![Step 2](connect_2.png)

-This way we download a file which is called `kubeconfig` in kubernetes jargon.
+This way we download a file which is called `kubeconfig` in Kubernetes jargon.
 This file contains all end points, certificates and other information about the cluster.
 The `kubectl`command uses this file to connect to the cluster.